OfficeDev/teams-toolkit/packages/sdk/CONTRIBUTING.md

 ## Before Creating a Pull Request
 1. Use eslint plugin to check whether there is any error or warning that breaks the rule. (`npm run lint`)
 2. Make sure modified functions are covered by tests. (`npm run test`)
-3. Add comment for public class/method and update API doc. (`npm run build:api-markdown`)
+3. Add comment for public class/method.

 ## Add Tests
 Add tests under test/ folder.
 The filename should end with .spec.ts.
 * test/unit/: unit tests for both browser and NodeJS.
 * test/unit/browser/: unit tests for browser only.
 * test/unit/node/: unit tests for NodeJS only.
+* test/integration/browser/: integration tests for browser only.
-* test/integration/: integration tests.
+* test/integration/node/: integration tests for NodeJS only.
 * test/e2e/: end to end tests.

 ## Local Debug